SUJALSINGH7473/vcsHackon/README.md

-Here's the updated README incorporating the details from the provided image:
+# Virtual Customer Service - Your Satisfaction, Our Priority.

 ---

-# Virtual Customer Service - Your Satisfaction, Our Priority.

 ## Overview
 Virtual Customer Service is a web-based application designed to streamline customer support for `Amazon`.
 It replaces traditional chatbots by taking user input through voice and providing accurate responses based on the query.
 With support for multiple languages, it offers a simple and efficient way to help customers around the world.